nikhilputhumana/ClimaTrack/README.md

 ## To Do

+* Store each days data as separate map in get_data.dart
+* Save it to sharedprefs
+* Fetch that data in screen_home.dart and convert it to Map, then get specific data.
+* Show that data
+* DONE

+---------------- After that do these ------------------

+* Get values onto home page (COMPLETE HOME PAGE)
 * Add option to star repo in sidebar.
 * Create a Welcome page.
 * Create widgets for each items.